ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 comm = MPI.COMM_WORLD
 rank = comm.rank

-# load files
+# load data files
 traj = pt.iterload(['mdcrd'], top='prmtop.parm7')
 ref_crd = pt.load('../../inpcrd.pdb')

-# call pmap_mpi for MPI

-# we dont need to specify n_cores=6 here since we will use `mpirun -n 6`
+# call pmap_mpi for MPI.
+We dont need to specify n_cores=x here since we will use srun.

 data = pt.pmap_mpi(pt.rmsd, traj, mask=':1-859,@C,N,O', ref=ref_crd)

-# data is sent to rank==0
+# computed RMDS data is sent to the master task (rank==0), and saved in the file rmsd.dat
 if rank == 0:
     print(data)
     with open("rmsd.dat", "wb") as fp:
          pickle.dump(data, fp)
 ~~~
-{: .file-content}
+{: .python}

-Run the script on the cluster
+Run the script on the cluster.
+We will take advantage of the resources we have already allocated with salloc command and simply use srun without requesting anything:

 ~~~
 ! srun python rmsd.py
 ~~~
 {: .python}

+In practice you will be submitting large analysis jobs to the queue with the sbatch command from a normal submission script requesting the desider nuber of MPI tasks (ntasks).

-Import the results pickled in the file rmsd.dat
+When the job is done we import the results saved in the file rmsd.dat into python and plot RMSD as we have done above:

 ~~~
 with open("rmsd.dat", "rb") as fp: